 SOFT PIANO CHEATS THE CHILD

-So if you DON’T tailor the piano curriculum the child, you will cheat them of their “piano experience” because they will hate it and quit, thereby effectively ending your child’s first attempt at the piano.
-They may try later in life, but they will remember it as unpleasant and, well, “hard.”
+So if you don’t tailor the piano curriculum the child, you will cheat them of their individual “piano experience.”
+They will hate it and quit, thereby effectively ending your child’s first and perhaps only attempt at the piano.
+They may try later in life, but they will remember their childhood experience as unpleasant and, well, “hard.”

 SOFT PIANO DILUTES MUSIC EDUCATION

 I assert that I am doing the opposite.

 I am forwarding music education, specifically piano, in that I am attracting and keeping far more children as students, and turning them into avid players at whatever skill level they are comfortable with.
 Conventional piano lessons keep one out of ten kids.
 That is nine who are lost forever to the piano experience.
 And you wonder why piano stores all over the USA are closing.
 It’s the teachers fault, not the students.

 “Hard piano,” conventional lessons, delete children from the pool of possible players by making them fail in such numbers.
 Music education is thus diluted by an unneccesaily high failure rate.
 Eventually, using hard piano, you will have no students to teach: they will all be on their iphones.
 It has been happening for 30 years.